 Miss Jean Brodie is a strange character, and I think this short, fast-paced read is a classic and cosy choice for your Autumn reading list!

-Have you read any of these books?
+What do you think of these cosy Autumn book choices?
 What are your favourite Autumn reads?
 Do you like reading cosy books at this time of year?

 Let me know all your thoughts in the comments below 🙂